- The application asks whether you are applying for licensure as a Broker or an Associate Broker.

 - If your name on any document you submit differs from your name on the application form, submit a copy of legal document showing name change (e.g., marriage license, divorce decree, etc.).

-- Submit a list of 30 sales or lease transactions that you completed during the five years immediately before your application.
-The broker(s) who supervised the transactions must sign the list and it must show the following for each of the thirty transactions:
+- Submit a signed, completed Sales or Lease Transaction Listing form(s) listing 30 sales or lease transactions that you completed during the five years immediately before your application.
+Follow the instructions on the form.

 Note: Time share and property management transactions are not considered as eligible sales or lease transactions.